KittyGiraudel/site/_posts/2014-07-16-automating-css-animations-with-sass.md

 }
 ```

-Inside the loop, we will use Harry's formulas to compute each pair of identical keyframes (for instance, 41.25% and 58.75%):
+Inside the loop, we will use Harry’s formulas to compute each pair of identical keyframes (for instance, 41.25% and 58.75%):

 ```scss
 $current-frame: ($i * $x) + ($i * $y);